DM-Berger/random-matrix-fmri/paper/paper/submission_notes.md

 # Overview

 Our TMI article: ~6500 words (excl. refs and captions).
-I cannot and will not use Microsoft Word (due to my operating systems and costs), so any journal that requires that and has no LaTeX option is out (unless someone wants to handle tidying up a Word file I export from LibreOffice).
+I can't/won't use Microsoft Word (due to my operating systems and costs), so any journal that requires Word and has no LaTeX option is out (unless someone wants to handle tidying up a file I export from LibreOffice into Word).

 ## Medical Image Analysis (IF = 8.545)